Allgemeine Deutsche Zeitung für Rumänien

 The Allgemeine Deutsche Zeitung für Rumänien (ADZ) is a German-language daily newspaper based in Romania.

 History

 The ADZ was first published in 1993.
 Apart from its head office in Bucharest, the newspaper also has local offices in Sibiu/Hermannstadt, Brașov/Kronstadt, Reșița/Reschitza, Satu Mare/Neumarkt and Timișoara/Temeschwar.

 It is currently the only German-language daily newspaper published in Eastern Europe.

+The newspaper is a member of MIDAS (European Association of Daily Newspapers in Minority and Regional Languages).